Hartwick Pines Logging Museum - Evening at a Logging CampDate: September 13, 2014

 After you go through the museum and meet all the residents of the camp, enjoy the campfire and a hot beverage.

-Hartwick Pines Logging Museumpart of the Michigan Historical Museum Systemis located eight miles northeast of Grayling, in Hartwick Pines State Park; a Michigan State Parks Recreation Passport is required for park entry.
-Here's more information about how to find Hartwick Pines.
+Hartwick Pines Logging Museumpart of the Michigan Historical Museum Systemis located eight miles northeast of Grayling in Hartwick Pines State Park; a Recreation Passport is required for park entry.
+Read more Hartwick Pines Logging Museum visitor information.